 There was a short slog up a rocky path and then we reached a road and a more scrambly path to the first refuge of the day, at a ski hill.
 We were finally high up enough to see the jagged tops of the mountains.
 We were so early they weren’t even serving hot food (dashing Micah’s dreams of a plate of fries).
 But there were two dogs that needed attention.

 We continued on, the trail much the same.
 Little bits of up and down, but generally pretty flat.
 We had chosen not to do the high route today, and we were vindicated in that decision as we watched big towering thunderclouds building.

 We raced the last couple kilometers to the bergerie, passing pigs digging in the dirt and donkeys wandering about.

 The bergerie, Casetta di Ghjalcone was strangely deserted.
 We hid under the tarp, which was a little patchy but kept us largely dry as the thunderclouds passed over, barely raining on us.
 When we’d been there a couple hours and the berger had still not arrived we decide to do the last five kilometers to the next refuge.
 We realized later that the bergerie had stopped accepting campers, and was only offering food and snacks, so we were happy to move along.
-Emily felt that it had a really bad vibe.
+Micah felt that it had a really bad vibe.